JaylyDev/jaylydev.github.io/posts/script-repl-minecraft.md

 # Minecraft Script REPL Add-On

-Script REPL Add-On is a debugging tool for Minecraft Scripting, that allows user to run JavaScript code in Minecraft: Bedrock Edition.
+Script REPL (read–eval–print loop) Add-On is a debugging tool for Minecraft Scripting, that allows user to run JavaScript code in Minecraft: Bedrock Edition.
 This powerful add-on is great to use for debugging, prototyping, and learning JavaScript and Minecraft's scripting API.

 ![REPL Form](/assets/posts/script-repl-minecraft/script-interpreter-v12050_2.png)